China's SHEIN set to raise $2 bln, eyes US IPO later this year -sources

 The company last month held initial talks with several investment banks to pick lead bookrunners for the U.S. IPO, said two of the sources with direct knowledge of the plans.

-The float, if successful, would be one of the biggest worldwide this year and a test of U.S. investor appetite for Chinese companies amid volatile capital markets and geopolitical tensions.
+The flotation, if successful, would be one of the biggest worldwide this year and a test of U.S. investor appetite for Chinese companies amid volatile capital markets and geopolitical tensions.

 All sources declined to be identified as the information was confidential.

 SHEIN said it does not currently have plans for an IPO and declined to comment further.
-Mubadala and Sequoia China declined to comment.
-GA and Tiger did not immediately respond to requests for comment.
+GA, Mubadala and Sequoia China declined to comment.
+Tiger did not respond to a Reuters request for comment.

 Investors who participated in SHEIN's 2022 fundraising will adjust the value of the stakes they bought earlier to reflect the company's current valuation, two of the sources said.